HPCarey/pt-booking/TESTING.md

 #
 4. As a **Site User** I can **navigate through the site pages** so that **I can take actions and view information**
     - All navlinks and buttons take logged in users to the correct location.
-    - Navlinks have django tags to conditionally render active class changing color of the navlink to white ifuser is on that page.
+    - Navlinks have django tags to conditionally render active class changing color of the navlink to white if user is on that page.
     - The "Book Now" button and the "Book an Apppointment" navlink will take logged in users to the booking form.
     ![desktop-bookin-form](static/readme/testing/booking-form.JPG)
     ![mobile-logged-in-nav](static/readme/testing/mobile/add_booking_mobile_view.jpg)